Youssefmdany/10-Gigabit-Ethernet-MAC-Core-UVM-Verification-/README.md

 ![10Gbps-Ethernet-Physical-Layer](https://github.com/Youssefmdany/10-Gigabit-Ethernet-MAC-Core-UVM-Verification-/assets/110913003/089533cc-81b1-4745-ba6b-7a647083d7ec)

 ### 10 Gigabit Ethernet MediaAccess Controller (MAC)
-### it’s a hardware component that is responsible for managing thecommunication between a network interface card (NIC) ### and the physical Ethernet network at a data rate of 10 gigabits per second(Gbps).
+### it’s a hardware component that is responsible for managing the communication between a network interface card (NIC) ### and the physical Ethernet network at a data rate of 10 gigabits per second(Gbps).

 ### 10 Gigabit EthernetPhysical Layer (PHY)
-### The PHY layer is responsible for the physical signaling andtransmission of data over the physical medium.
-It interfaces withthe MAC layer above and the physical medium below, translatingdigital signals into analog signals for transmission and vice
+### The PHY layer is responsible for the physical signaling and transmission of data over the physical medium.
+It interfaces withthe MAC layer above and the physical medium below, translating digital signals into analog signals for transmission and vice